magdaV24/React-Node-MongoDB/README.md

   }
 };
 ```
-uses a service for regestring the user and sending the auth token to the frontend.
+uses a service for registering the user and sending the auth token to the frontend.

 ```ts
 export const registerUser = async (